contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 default  db-policy
 ```

-Next we create some rules that are part of the policy
+Populate the policy with some rules:

 ```
 vagrant@tutorial-node1:~$ netctl policy rule-add db-policy 1 -direction=in -protocol=tcp -action=deny